BetterSEQTA/BetterSEQTA-Plus/docs/plugins/README.md

    - `description`: Explain what your plugin does
    - `version`: Your plugin's version number
 3. We set `disableToggle: true` so users can turn our plugin on/off in settings
+4. We set `beta: true` to mark the plugin as beta
-4. The `run` function is where we put our plugin's code
+5. The `run` function is where we put our plugin's code
-5. We use `api.seqta.onMount` to wait for the homepage to load
+6. We use `api.seqta.onMount` to wait for the homepage to load
-6. We create and style a message element
+7. We create and style a message element
-7. We return a cleanup function that removes our changes when the plugin is disabled
+8. We return a cleanup function that removes our changes when the plugin is disabled

 ## The Plugin API